–Sold to Jackie from Virginia on 10/7/2017 —

 This particular beam started out as a 9×9.
 We cut it in 1/2 to make two mantel shelves.
 The top side shows the lighter interior that is more typical of white oak.
 The front and bottom show the beautiful patina color that develops over time in a barn environment.
 On the top side, you can see the nearly quarter-of-an-inch of color that has penetrated into the wood.
 While the top is currently lighter, we could cheat and modify this one so that the top is darker and more closely matches the bottom.
 We’d probably re-sand the top and apply ammonia to naturally darken.

 The back side has an original mortise pocket that we left as-is.
 There are empty peg holes on the top and bottom that are a testament to the fact that this was an original use as a barn.

 The hand hewing on this beam is very subtle — which shows great craftsmanship.
 Often times, you’ll see beams that are “choppy” looking.
 To get beams smoother, they work the beam several times with different tools.
-For example, they may do the first pass with broad ax or even a felling ax.
-Then do second or third pass with an adz.
+For example, they may do the first pass with a broad ax or even a felling ax.
+Then do a second or third pass with an adz.

 We applied a finish of Rubio Monocoat to give the mantel durability and just the right natural sheen.
 But, it still has this great, natural touchable quality.